 God is longing to hear from you.
 Have you talked with Him today?
 Throughout the day, I find myself having conversations with God.
-I cherish every morning, I awake.
-Thanking Him for His provision and protection.
-I also thank Him for my family, who continues to love and support me.
+I cherish every morning, I awaken.
+I also thank Him for His provision and protection.
+My prayers include thanking Him for my family, who continues to love and support me.
 Prayer is a privilege paid for with the blood of Jesus Christ.
 Get intimate with God and talk with Him.
 You can talk about anything with God.
 You will begin to hear from Him as you seek Him with all your heart.

 In the morning Lord you will hear my voice; I will order my prayer to You and eagerly watch.
 (Psalm 5:3)

 As I mentioned in my book, Unleash the Power of Prayer in your life, “Prayer is the conduit by which we can access God’s power.”
-The devoted Christian’s prayer life grows deeper as you begin to realize the necessity of talking with God regularly.
-This leads me to the final evidence that I want to share with you.
+The devoted Christian’s prayer life grows more profound as you begin to realize the necessity of talking with God regularly.
+After discussing the oxygen for every Christian which is prayer, I want to share the final evidence with you.

 Divine Evidence #7- Dependable Servant